stefanZorcic/scaling-book/gpus.md

 {% enddetails %}

-**Question 3 [GPU matmul intensity]:** What is the peak bf16 matmul intensity on an H100?
+**Question 3 [GPU matmul intensity]:** What is the peak fp16 matmul intensity on an H100?
 A B200?
 What about fp8?

 {% details Click here for the answer. %}

-**Answer:** For an H100, we have a peak 990e12 bf16 FLOPs and 3.35e12 bytes / s of bandwidth.
+**Answer:** For an H100, we have a peak 990e12 fp16 FLOPs and 3.35e12 bytes / s of bandwidth.
 So the critical intensity is `990e12 / 3.35e12 = 295`, fairly similar to the 240 in a TPU.
 For B200 its `2250e12 / 8e12 = 281`, very similar.
 This means, similar to TPUs, that we need a batch size of around 280 to be compute-bound in a matmul.

-For both H100 and B200 we have exactly 2x fp8 FLOPs, so the peak intensity also doubles to 590 and 562 respectively, although in some sense it stays constant if we load our weights in fp8 as well.
+For both H100 and B200 we have exactly 2x fp8 FLOPs, so the peak intensity also doubles to 590 and 562 respectively, although in some sense it stays constant if we take into account the fact that our weights will likely be loaded in fp8 as well.

 {% enddetails %}

+**Question 4 [Matmul runtime]:** Using the answer to Question 3, how long would you expect a `fp16[64, 4096] * fp16[4096, 8192]` matmul to take on a single B200?
+How about `fp16[512, 4096] * fp16[4096, 8192]`?

+{% details Click here for the answer. %}

+From the above, we know we'll be communication-bound below a batch size of 281 tokens.
+Thus the first is purely bandwidth bound.
+We read or write $2BD + 2DF + 2BF$ bytes (`2*64*4096 + 2*4096*8192 + 2*64*8192=69e6`) with `8e12` bytes/s of bandwidth, so it will take about `69e6 / 8e12 = 8.6us`.
+In practice we likely get a fraction of the total bandwidth, so it may take closer to 10-12us.
+When we increase the batch size, we're fully compute-bound, so we expect `T=2*512*4096*8192/2.3e15=15us`.
+We again only expect a fraction of the total FLOPs, so we may see closer to 20us.

+{% enddetails %}

-**Question 4 [L1 cache capacity]:** What is the total L1/SMEM capacity for an H100?
+**Question 5 [L1 cache capacity]:** What is the total L1/SMEM capacity for an H100?
 What about register memory?
 How does this compare to TPU VMEM capacity?

 {% details Click here for the answer. %}